Orlando Admissions FAQ

 If you are able to pass the Hebrew or Greek proficiency test you may receive advanced standing (not credit) for up to two semesters of each.

 Yes there are.
 International students are required to take the TOEFL (Test Of English as a Foreign Language) and score above a 213.
 In addition to this, international students must fill out all information of the International Student Application Supplement.
+You can visit our International Student page for more information.

 19. Can I take classes at other RTS campuses?
 Or can I start at another campus and finish my degree at RTS Orlando?